© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Domen Llawddog (Or Tomen Maesllan) Mound & Bailey Castle is a scheduled monument protected by Cadw under reference CM022.
 View the official record →

-Domen Llawddog is a motte and bailey castle situated in Carmarthenshire, Wales, dating to the Norman period following the late eleventh century.
+Domen Llawddog, also known as Tomen Maesllan, is a motte and bailey castle situated in Carmarthenshire, Wales, and represents Norman settlement and military control in the region during the medieval period.
 It is designated a Scheduled Ancient Monument by Cadw under reference CM022.

 Domen Llawddog (Or Tomen Maesllan) Mound & Bailey Castle dates from the medieval period, and is classified as a motte and bailey.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Domen Llawddog (Or Tomen Maesllan) Mound & Bailey Castle is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is CM022.